-The Immigration Act, designed to end free movement, became the main point of the throne speech of Elisabeth II.
+The Immigration Act, designed to end free movement,? became the main point of the throne speech of Eliszabeth II.
 The Queen noted that: “This law will lay the foundation for the development of a fair, modern immigration system that meets global requirements.
 My government intends to preserve the right of residence here for resident citizens who have linked their fate to the United Kingdom and have made a great contribution to the country’s economy.
 The law is intended to support this intention”.
-The proposed law, with the exception of a few clauses, is similar to the Immigration and Social Security Co-ordination (EU Withdrawal) Bill, published in December 2018.
-The main points of the Law:
+The proposed law – which law? , with the exception of a few clauses, is similar to the Immigration and Social Security Co-ordination (EU Withdrawal) Bill, published in December 2018.
+The main points of the Law: - refer to the relevant sections where possible

 Termination of free movement of EU citizens in accordance with UK law.

-Compliance with the rules for the treatment of EU citizens arriving in the UK with non-EU citizens after January 2021 and maintaining the rules for the treatment of residents until the day of leaving the EU.
+Compliance with the rules for the treatment of EU citizens arriving in the UK with non-EU citizens after January 2021 and maintaining the rules for the treatment of residents until the day of leaving the EU. **

 Clarification of the immigration status of Irish citizens in the UK after the abolition of the principle of free movement.